Heart of African Civilization Safari

 Today, begin to learn more about Ethiopian religious history.
 Visit the Debre Birhan Selassie Church.
 This one of the most beautiful churches in Ethiopia.
 Its walls depict biblical scenes while the ceiling is covered with painted images of angel’s faces, including the life of Christ, Mary, the saints and the martyrs.
 Tonight, enjoy a traditional Ethiopian feast including music and dancing.

 Simien Mountains National Park

 After breakfast, set out for the Simien Mountains, often called the Grand Canyon of Africa.
-Simien is home to Ras Dejen, the highest mountain in Ethiopia (4,533m) as well as some unique and endangered species of wildlife including baboons, monkeys, Walia Ibex and the Ethiopian Wolf.
-Enjoy a scenic drive and bush lunch before arriving to Simien Lodge for dinner and overnight.
+Simien is home to Ras Dejen, the highest mountain in Ethiopia (4,533m) as well as some unique and endangered species of wildlife including baboons, monkeys, Walia Ibex, and the Ethiopian Wolf.
+Enjoy a scenic drive and bush lunch before arriving at Simien Lodge for dinner and overnight.